matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

-Clients use ``/_matrix/client/v2_alpha/keys/query`` on their own homeservers to claim keys for any user they wish to contact.
-Homeservers will respond with the keys for their local users and forward requests for remote users to ``/_matrix/federation/v1/user/keys/query``.
+Clients use ``/_matrix/client/v2_alpha/keys/query`` on their own homeservers to query keys for any user they wish to contact.
+Homeservers will respond with the keys for their local users and forward requests for remote users to ``/_matrix/federation/v1/user/keys/query`` over federation to the remote server.

 Claiming One Time Keys